Elemicin: Isolation

 Elemicin was first isolated from elemi oil using vacuum distillation.
 Specifically, the substance was collected between 162-165 °C at a reduced pressure of 10 torr.

 Preparation

 Elemicin has been synthesized from syringol and allyl bromide using Williamson ether synthesis and Claisen rearrangement.
 The electrophilic aromatic substitution entering the para-position was made possible by secondary Cope rearrangement.
 This is due to syringol's allyl aromatic ether being blocked by ethers in both ortho-positions.
 When blocked the allyl group migrates to the para-position, in this case with yields above 85%.

 Uses

 Elemicin has been used to synthesize the proto-alkaloid mescaline.

 Pharmacology

 Raw nutmeg causes anticholinergic-like effects, which are attributed to elemicin and myristicin.
 Elemicin inhibits Stearoyl-CoA Desaturase 1 (SCD1) by metabolic activation.
 Elemicin is one of the main components in aromatic food and has antimicrobial, antioxidant, and antiviral activities.
 Elemicin possesses genotoxicity and carcinogenicity.
 Excess consumption of raw nutmeg results in delirium and disorientation.

+Elemicin's psychoactivity is still a point of research, however some research suggests it may act like an agonist of the 5-HT2A receptors, similar to many psychedelics.
+However, this is controversial as the psychoactive effects of elemicin and plants it is found in, such as nutmeg, seem to cause more deliriant-like effects than psychedelic ones.